Research Thesis and Project Examination Policy

 - Examiner has co-authored a publication with the supervisor within the past three years.

-2. Minor conflicts that should be reported to the Director of Research.
+2. Minor conflicts that should be reported to the DVP Research and Standards.
 These include:

 - Examiner has a current professional relationship, such as shared membership of a board or committee, with the candidate or supervisor;